Originally from a small town in Cornwall, Ronan is a London based saxophonist, composer and bandleader.

 In 2010 and 2011 he took part in the National Youth Jazz Collective courses and Helen Mayhew (Jazz FM) wrote in Jazzwise "...some truly outstanding young musicians [in the National Youth Jazz Collective Summer School] including Ronan Perrett ... just watch this lot take off and fly in years to come".
 He graduated from the Royal Academy of Music in 2015 with a First Class Hons degree in Jazz Performance with second study Composition.

-Currently Ronan leads and performs with his band Twospeak, for which he composes and arranges all the music.
-Their first release was toured around the UK in 2019, with support from Arts Council England.
+Currently Ronan leads and performs with his band Twospeak, for which he composes and arranges the music.
+Their first release toured the UK in 2019, with support from Arts Council England.
 He has recently performed as a leader at the London Jazz Festival, Greenwich Jazz Festival and Ronnie Scott's.

 As a composer, Ronan wrote, arranged, orchestrated and conducted music for the film ‘Matchbox’, the escape room ‘Secret Studios’, the play ‘Family Way’ and composed a piece with the Jack Petchy Foundation for children’s choir and percussion called ‘London Town’.

 At University Ronan received an LRAM teaching diploma and since graduating has taught saxophone, flute, clarinet and piano lessons on an individual basis, and also teaches composition workshops and leads youth orchestra rehearsals.
 He currently teaches as a peripatetic music tutor for Merton Music Foundation.